PingDirectory

 About this task

-If you’ve already configured a trust store, you can use the setup command to enable security.
-The following example enables SSL security and specifies a Java KeyStore (JKS) and truststore that define the server certificate and trusted certificate authority (CA).
-The passwords for the keystore files are defined in the corresponding .pin files, where the password displays on the first line of the file.
-The values in the .pin files are copied to the server-root/config directory in the keystore.pin and truststore.pin files.
+If you’ve already configured a trust store, you can run the setup command to enable security.
+The following example enables both SSL and StartTLS security.
+It also specifies a JKS and trust store that define the server certificate and trusted CA. The passwords for the key store files are defined in the corresponding .pin files, where the password is written on the first line of the file.

 Steps